A man holds a coffee cup while he browses on his laptop computer.

 Why credit scores from the three credit bureaus may differ

-Lenders don’t always share the same consumer information with the main credit reporting agencies.
+You may have a different credit score at each credit reporting agency.
+Lenders don’t always share the same consumer information with every credit bureau.
 They might also provide this information at different times.
 This means you can get two different credit scores if you request your credit report from two bureaus at the same time.

 How the factors used to calculate credit scores differ

-The categories that make up a FICO® Score® and a VantageScore® are also different, as well as how credit information is weighed within each.
+The categories that make up a FICO® Score and a VantageScore® are also different, as well as how credit information is evaluated within each.

-The five categories that contribute to a FICO® Score®, include:
+The five categories that contribute to a FICO® Score (according to FICO) include:

-• Amounted Owed: 30%.
-This looks at how much of your available credit you are using.
+This looks at how much of your available credit you are using versus your credit limit.

-According to VantageScore®, the six categories that make up a VantageScore®, include:
+According to the VantageScore® website, the six categories that make up a VantageScore®, include:

-To check your credit score, you can visit AnnualCreditReport.com for a free copy of your credit report from the three major credit bureaus–Equifax, Experian, or TransUnion.
+According to the CFPB, to check your credit score, you can visit AnnualCreditReport.com for a free copy of your credit report from the three major credit bureaus (Equifax®, Experian®, or TransUnion®).
+You may also be able to get your credit score from your credit card company if they offer the service.

-Your credit score is an important number used by creditors to determine if they can trust you as a borrower.
+Your credit score is an important number used by your credit card issuer to determine if they can trust you as a borrower.
 Your specific credit score can vary between scoring models.
-Rather than worry about how your scores might differ, try to focus on the big picture.
-Paying your bills on time, maintaining a low credit utilization, and only applying for credit when you need it can help across both scoring models.
+Rather than worry about how your scores might differ, try to focus on the big picture habits to get a good credit score.
+Things like paying your bills on time, maintaining low credit utilization, and only applying for credit when you need it can help across both scoring models.

 Next steps